annalostinspace/annalostincode.github.io/content/posts/Linux - simplified.md

 draft = true
 +++

-This is a simple and compact summary on what linux is and how to use it.
+This is a simple and compact summary on what Linux is and how to use it.
 In this case I'll be talking about Ubuntu.

 ## History Lesson